-Authors will be notified of the outcome on Wednesday 5 October 2022.
+Authors of abstracts submitted by 12 September will be notified of their outcome on Wednesday 5 October 2022.

 Please read all information on this page and ensure you download the A5 abstract submission word template before submitting your abstract.

 Download the full terms and conditions for presenting at the conference.

 Oral presentations – 10 minutes duration with 5 minutes for questions

 Poster presentations – posters will be on display with authors in attendance at a specified day/time

 Abstracts are invited for submission in the following themes: